Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 #### FP16 output precision

-We previously touched upon the fact that I32 return type requires dequantizing outside of the matmul.
+We previously touched upon the fact that INT32 return type requires dequantizing outside of the matmul.
 Performance could be improved by fusing the dequant with the matmul and returning FP16 outputs.
-We can get this behaviour for free by using the GEMM `α` parameter to dequantize the outputs (the same way that we requantize for INT8 outputs), but this only works if we are applying **per-tensor** quantization, where the dequantize parameter is a single scalar {refer to per-scalar/per-channel section for more detail}.
+We can get this behaviour for free by using the GEMM `α` parameter to dequantize the outputs (the same way that we requantize for INT8 outputs), but this only works if we are applying **per-tensor** quantization, where the dequantization parameter is a single scalar {refer to per-scalar/per-channel section for more detail}.

 What if we require **per-channel** quantization i.e. using a vector to dequantize?
 In this scenario CUTLASS comes to the rescue by allowing the definition of a custom epilogue function, which is applied after the matrix multiplication, in a single fused kernel.
 For this scenario the GEMM + epilogue definition is expanded to